 What is Callsign?

-Founded in 2012 and based in Palo Alto, CA, Callsigns operates within the cybersecurity and identity management sector.
-The company's core technology focuses on providing secure and frictionless user experiences through advanced analytics and multi-factor authentication across web, mobile, and physical touchpoints.
-Callsigns aims to uniquely secure access to services, ensuring a transparent and robust user journey in an increasingly interconnected digital landscape.
+Founded in 2012 and headquartered in Palo Alto, CA, Callsigns operates within the cybersecurity and identity management space.
+The company focuses on providing robust identification solutions across web, mobile, and physical interactions.
+By leveraging advanced analytics and multi-factor authentication, Callsigns aims to secure user access to services, ensuring a frictionless yet transparent user experience.
+Their technology is designed to uniquely identify users, mitigating risks associated with unauthorized access and data breaches.

 How much funding has Callsign raised?